Erotemic/crall-thesis-2017/newchap4_review_reoutline.md

     * come up with a careful and clear motivation
     * come up with a very short and concise process summary

+* The other intro is fine for a thesis paper, but for a conference paper it has to get to the technical part quicker.

 # Review Procedure Outline

 To identify individuals in a dynamic context we combine our algorithms with